JanKalin/python_dewesoft/README.md

             then periodically call `cg.collect()`.
 ```

+The module also includes `detect_peaks.py`, written by Marcos Duarte https://github.com/demotu/BMC and used for data analysis.

 ## Usage example

 An example of the use of the module is in the supplied script `dws2hdf5.py`, that reads DWS files and converts them to datasets in on or more HDF5 files.
 This is the help for the script: